MojtabaBakh/Export-CSV-Django/readme.md

-this app let you to download students data as csv file
+this app let you to download students data as csv file and Excel file ( .xls )

 We have module like this